morpht/convivial_decision_flow/README.md

 ### Custom Function Execution

 You can now define and store custom functions in the selected storage.
-These functions can be executed securely using the `data-df-content` attribute.
+These functions can be executed securely using the `data-df-show` attribute.
 This feature helps in extending the functionality of the decision flow dynamically.

 ### Form Handling